HL7/US-Core/input/pagecontent/sdoh.md

 ### Purpose and Intent

 The intent of adding these SDOH data elements to US Core is to be able to use US Core Profiles along with a defined set of FHIR RESTful interactions to represent and access SDOH patient data.
 This is in contrast to the [SDOH Clinical Care](http://hl7.org/fhir/us/sdoh-clinicalcare/) HL7 Implementation Guide.
 This guide was developed by the [Gravity Project](https://hl7.org/gravity) and documents the orchestration of SDOH data capture and related interventions and how it is represented using FHIR.
 US Core Profile span across use cases and thus less constrained, but they form backbone for the SDOH Clinical Care Profiles.
 Many of the additions to US Core Profiles to meet the SDOH data element requirements are based on the efforts by the Gravity led project.
-In the following sections the interrelation between the SDOH elements is summarized and how each element is represented in US Core documented.
+In the following sections the interrelation between the SDOH elements and how US Core represents them is summarized.

 ### Activities